ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

 In summary, students should collaborate as long as they do so in acceptable ways.
 With that said, if a student needs assistance beyond what can be gained through acceptable forms of collaboration, they should seek help from the course instructor or a technical leader.
-If a student submits deliverables (e.g., source code or technical writing) that are nearly identical to the work of others will be taken as evidence of violating the Honor Code.
+If a student submits deliverables (e.g., source code or technical writing) that are nearly identical to the work of others, this will be taken as evidence of violating the Honor Code at Allegheny College.

 #### Disability Services